amelie-fri/munch_search/README.md

 #### Kibana

-In addition, a kibana instance is connected to the elasticsearch instance and is available on:
+In addition, a Kibana instance is connected to the ElasticSearch instance and is available on:
 `http://localhost:5601`